stellaroux/Viz_ADA/index.md

 ## The data

+Where does the original dataset come from?
+Which journal (what kind of content?)

 Using SpaCy, we extract 100 000 quotations for each year (2015 to 2020) in which a speaker is talking about a human subject.
 After cleaning, we get the following amount of samples: